jpmorganchase/PADL/README.md

 ### Env.
 Prerequests
 1. python > 3.8 and Rust.
-2. For testing on smart contracts: `nodejs`, and for local evm testing env., for example ganache-cli, OpenZeppelin contracts such as ERC20.
+2. Smart Contracts to be added.
 ### Padl Installation
-3. Run `sh .\setup.sh`

-The `setup.sh` will automatically run the `\zkledgerplayground\pyledger\examples\ledger_local.py` example file.
-See more examples (pyledger/examples), and tutorials under (./tutorials).
+In new python env.
+Run "python setup.py init"

 ## Citing PADL
-To cite PADL, please reference the (LINK HERE + BIBTEX)
+To cite PADL, please reference the (LINK HERE + BIBTEX) will be added soon.

 ## License
 PADL has a Apache v2-style license, as found in the LICENSE file.